 - A deep latch: I often see latching issues with bilateral TMJ strain where the newborn cannot open wide enough for the nipple to approach the soft palate.
 Corrective therapy helps release the strain in the muscles of mastication and TMJ areas.

 - Failure to thrive: Every newborn has the innate capability to suck, swallow, and breathe.
 We have found that our work can be corrective as the fascial strain is released in the head and neck tissues.

 The Gillespie Approach is a massage modality that helps the body release its tight connective or fascial tissue from its physical and emotional traumas.
 We have a special interest working with newborns, whose untreated fascial strains from birth trauma can result in a lifetime of health issues.

 Gillespie Approach–Craniosacral Fascial Therapy and Pregnancy Guidelines

-- Gillespie Approach–Craniosacral Fascial Therapy training alone is not sufficient for practitioners to begin working on the prenatal population.
-Only with proper prenatal credentialing might practitioners incorporate this modality.
-They must strictly adhere to all guidelines, precautions and contraindications from their prenatal training.
+- Prenatal training is important by adhering to all guidelines, precautions and contraindications.
 This includes areas of the body to avoid and proper positioning of the patient at different stages of pregnancy.
 Currently, no Gillespie Approach–Craniosacral Fascial Therapy course addresses the application of this therapy for pregnant women.